 Fought in Seminole Wars as 1st Sergeant of Company B, 4th U.S. Artillery.
 Later served in 8th Florida Infantry during the Civil War.
 Owned the Oak Hill plantation that later became Parrish.

 Officially, the case is still open.
-Five thick files filled with notes from witness interviews, forensic reports and the results of polygraph tests remain in the Manatee County Sheriff's Office and are being looked at by a cold-case unit.
+Five thick files filled with notes from witness interviews, forensic reports and the results of polygraph tests remain in the Manatee County Sheriff's Office.

 But with many witnesses and suspects long dead, investigators admit their chances of solving the case are slim.